 The school establishes fees and charges to fund school activities.
 Some students may be unable to pay these fees.
-Students will not be denied educational services or academic credit due to the inability of their parent or guardian to pay fees or certain charges.
+Students will not be denied educational services or academic credit due to the inability of their parent/guardian to pay fees or certain charges.
 Students whose parents or guardians are unable to afford student fees may receive a fee waiver.
+The fee waiver form is available on the D114 website (www.d114.org).
 A student may be eligible for a waiver of student fees if you receive public aid; if your gross income is under that set out in the federal guidelines for free or reduced price lunches; or if you are otherwise able to establish that you cannot afford to pay these fees.
 A fee waiver does not exempt a student from charges for lost and damaged books, locks, materials, supplies, and/or equipment.
 Applications for fee waivers may be submitted by a parent or guardian.
 The use of false information to obtain such waiver is a felony under Illinois law.
 Any inquiries should be directed to the principal of the school in which your child is enrolled.